JohnCGriffin/merkatilo_py3/docs/index.rst

 ===================================

-After having creating a considerable amount of very fast, complete, and huge technical analysis tools in C++/Python hybrids, I just wanted something simple.
+After having creating a considerable amount of very fast, complete, and huge technical analysis tools in C++/Python hybrids, I aimed for simplicity and minimalism.
 Thus, the merkatilo
 libraries are
 my most-used subset of functionality in single language implementations.
 This is the Python3 (3.5+) implementation.

-Library code lives at `Github <https://github.com/JohnCGriffin/merkatilo_py3>`_.
+Library code resides at `Github <https://github.com/JohnCGriffin/merkatilo_py3>`_ under MIT licensing.

+John Griffin, griffinish at gmail

 Overview
 ========

-The basic data structures are a Time Series structure that wraps a simple date-to-number function, a date, and a dateset which is an ordered collection of dates.
+The basic data structures are a time series structure that wraps a simple date-to-number function, a date, and a dateset which is an ordered collection of dates.
 A time series is represented by series class which takes only a date->optional-number function and a name.
 It is